brozorec/smart-account-sign/README.md

 cargo run --bin passkey-server -- list
 ```
 For more details about how it works, check its [README](./passkey-server/README.md).

+## Limitations

+### Not Yet Supported

+- **Delegated Signers**: The CLI currently does not support signing with [`Delegated`](https://docs.openzeppelin.com/stellar-contracts/accounts/signers-and-verifiers#delegated) signers.
+Only `External` signers (Ed25519 keys and passkeys) configured in the smart account's context rules are supported.

 ## Example Flow